pygae/galgebra/doc/module-components.rst

 Backward Compatibility Class MV
 -------------------------------

-In order to be backward compatible with older versions of *galgebra* we introduce the class MV which is inherits it’s functions from then class Mv.
+In order to be backward compatible with older versions of *galgebra* we introduce the class :class:`~galgebra.deprecated.MV` which is inherits it’s functions from then class Mv.
 To instantiate a geometric algebra using MV use the static function

 .. automethod:: galgebra.deprecated.MV.setup
    :noindex:

-.. class:: MV(base, mvtype, fct=False, blade_rep=True)
+.. class:: galgebra.deprecated.MV(base, mvtype, fct=False, blade_rep=True)
    :noindex:

    For the instantiation of multivector using ``MV`` the ``base`` and ``mvtype`` arguments are the same as for new methods of multivector instantiation.
 The ``fct`` input is the same and the ``g`` input in the new methods. ``blade_rep`` is not used in the new methods so setting ``blade_rep=False`` will do nothing.
 Effectively ``blade_rep=False`` was not used in the old examples.